aka: Electronic Eye

 - In Cube Zero, the villains's leader Jax lost one of his eyes due a mechanical mishap and had it replaced with a robotic one.
 It's only a Red Right Hand however and he never uses it for superhuman feats.

 - Common in the Revelation Space Series by Alastair Reynolds.
 The Ultranauts (crews of the starships) frequently adopt these, with their quality varying greatly.
-Dan Sylveste has artificial eyes which were locally made on a planet with no advanced technology, so his vision is terrible, like a public CCTV feed.
+Dan Sylveste has artificial eyes which were locally made on a planet with little advanced technology, so his vision is terrible, like a public CCTV feed.
+Captain John Brannigan has red, multifaceted cameras where his eyes should be, though by that point he looks more machine than a man.

 - On the cover of the book Extras, the fourth book of the Uglies trilogy; the characters have "eyescreens," which is like permanent internet interface embedded in the eye that can be shut off at will.